jaenfigueroa/Countries/README.md

 <img src="./assets/paises4.png" style="width: 100%"  />
 <img src="./assets/paises5.png" style="width: 100%"  />

-## ⚙️ state of development
+## 🌎 Deployment on netlify and website
-In progress, you can test the beta version [Here](https://countries-jaenfigueroa.netlify.app/inicio)
+You can try and interact with the website [Here](https://countries-jaenfigueroa.netlify.app/inicio).